 It is also possible to obtain these records in person by visiting the Brooklyn City Register Office or calling 311 or (212) NEW-YORK (212.639.9675).
 Certified copies cost $4.00 per page and uncertified copies cost $1.00 per printed page.

-A Summary of Kings County Public Records Searches & Record Custodians
+A Recap of Kings County Public Records Searches & Record Custodians

 In summary, those who want to access Kings County arrest records or look up someone’s criminal record may do so from several public agencies: